 Hosting a voter registration drive?
 Here's what you need to know.

 - It is imperative that all voter registration cards be turned in to the appropriate county clerk at least twenty-nine (29) days before any election in order for the cards to be processed.
-Last day to register to vote for the Primary Election is April 22, 2019, and the last date to register to vote for the General Election is October 7, 2019.
+Application deadlines are found here: Link to Homepage.

 - Applicants are not registered to vote until the voter registration cards are processed at the County Clerk’s office.